jingyu198/HUGE-Bench/README.md

 ## 3DGS-Based Environment

-For 3DGS-based rendering and inference, please set up the official [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting) first:
+For 3DGS-based rendering (used for RGB collection and model inference), please set up the official [Gaussian Splatting repository](https://github.com/graphdeco-inria/gaussian-splatting) first:

 Note:
 1. `3dgs_renderer.py` should be used inside the `gaussian-splatting/` project as the render-server entrypoint.